From Philadelphia to Los Angeles, Jeff Carter’s had a quietly successful career at the NHL level.

 The Flyers came out with a healthy collection of new players in dealing away Carter – who scored 46 goals for them on his way to 84 points in 2008-09 as a 24-year-old.

-He’s coming off a season where the Flyers couldn’t provide any consistency and yet the 27-year-old was able to lead the team with 61 points in 82 games.
 Voracek remains under contract with the Flyers through the 2023-24 season at a cap hit of $8.25-million per season.

 Along with Voracek, the Flyers also received a first-round which they used to draft Couturier and a third-round pick used to draft Nick Cousins (both in 2011).

-As for the final piece the Flyers got in the trade – Cousins – remained a Flyer up until this offseason.
+As for the final piece the Flyers got in the trade – Cousins – remained a Flyer up until the 2017 offseason.
 Cousins played parts of three seasons with the Flyers racking up 27 points (12 goals and 15 assists) in 107 regular season games.
 But on June 16, 2017, the Flyers traded the 24-year-old along with Merrick Madsen to the Arizona Coyotes in exchange for 20-year-old Brendan Warren and a 2018 fifth-round pick.

 |Going to Arizona||Going to Philadelphia|